Rookout/docs/docs/rules-reference.md

 This operation writes a string from the namespace to a local file.
 In order to build a string [format](rules-operations.md#format) may be used.

-**Note:** this operation is only supported when using a local Agent.
+**Note:** this operation is only supported when using a local ETL Agent.

 Example:
 ```json